Ezequiel Garcia

 I was wondering why the switch?

-I guess there are two reasons: first, because even though UBI
+I guess there are two reasons: first, because even though UBIusing squashfs on top of UBI volumes (with your read-only block device

 does wear-leveling, we feared [1] that a regular filesystem would wear out